George II of Imereti: Final years

 In 1582, the fragile peace among the three Georges of western Georgia collapsed following the death of George III Dadiani, who was succeeded by his brother Mamia.
 Seeking revenge for being previously sidelined by the Georges, Mamia invaded Guria and forced George II of Guria into exile.

 In 1583, the aging and weakened George II sought to secure the throne of Imereti for his son, Levan—his third designated heir following the deaths of his two elder sons—who was then only ten years old.
 Fearing the ambitions of his brother Constantine, George II had both Constantine and his nephew Rostom imprisoned.

 George II died in 1585 after a reign of at least twenty years.
 He was succeeded by the young Levan, who was vulnerable to the powerful nobility and witnessed the royal authority disintegrate under the influence of Mamia Dadiani.
 The disorder following George II’s succession resulted in internal turmoil and the rise of Mingrelian power, culminating in the Battle of Gochouri.
 Simon of Kartli also exploited the instability, launching three invasions of Imereti in the years following the death of George II.

 Family

-Prince Bagrat, son of George II.
+Prince Bagrat, son of George II, from the Gelati Monastery.

-George II was married three times.
-The identity of his first wife is unknown; she may have been an anonymous daughter of Mamia I Gurieli.
-He married secondly to Rusudan Shervashidze (died 1578) and thirdly to Tamar (died 1586), daughter of Prince Shermazan Diasamidze.
-He had six sons:
+George was married three times.
+The identity of his first wife is unknown; she died in 1561.
+They had one son: